-We are pleased to present a series of special videos provided by some of our community partners as part of Celtic Colours At Home Festival.
+We are pleased to present a series of special videos provided by some of our community partners as part of the 2020 Celtic Colours At Home Festival.

 Drop in for a visit with Flòraidh and Mòrag and they’ll show you how to make green tomato chow and fishcakes.
 This special presentation is a great example of how the Highland Village shares the story of Nova Scotia Gaels using first person interpretation.
 Featuring Aileen MacLean, Phyllis Williams & Amber Buchannan

 Step into the past and discover cultural connections at the Fortress of Louisbourg National Historic Site.
 Meet an 18th century French servant, preparing an omelette au fromage over an open hearth.
 Then experience a living tradition as a Mi’kmaw storyteller prepares luskinikn in the great outdoors.
 Try both of these authentic recipes at home for a taste of Louisbourg’s diverse history.

 Milling is the ancient practice of pounding and fulling woven cloth in order to felt the fibres together.
 Traditionally members of the community would come together and join in song to the rhythm of the pounding of the cloth.
 Learn all about this unique tradition at Colaisde na Gàidhlig / The Gaelic College with host Connall MacKinnon.

 Take a journey with Mary Louise Bernard, Mi’kmaw author, former Chief, and Parks Canada Interpreter.
 Mary Louise shares the story of the sweet discovery of maple syrup with the old growth forest and rushing waterfall of MacIntosh Brook Trail as her stunning backdrop.
 The legend of Sismoqnapui’skwe’j, the Sweetwater Maiden, comes alive in Cape Breton Highlands National Park.